-Now that doesn't seem very threatening, does it?
+Now that does not seem very threatening, does it?

 Hold your place, and go to Hebrews 8.
-The setting of this chapter is interesting because of what the apostle wrote here after the 7th chapter, all the things that Paul had written up unto this period of time: "Now of the things which we have spoken this is the sum..."
+The setting of this chapter is interesting because of what the apostle wrote here after the 7th chapter, all the things that Paul had written up to this period of time: "Now of the things which we have spoken this is the sum. . ."
 (Hebrews 8:1)

 He is leading up to his main point in this most beautiful of writings.
 Go down to verse 5: